BPro2410/Seeded-Poisson-Factorization/pypi.md

     </div>
 </p>

-Traditional unsupervised topic models often struggle to align with predefined conceptual domains and typically require significant post-processing efforts, such as topic merging or manual labeling, to ensure topic coherence. `seededPF` overcomes this limitation by enabling the pre-specification of topics, which leads to improved topic interpretability and reduces the need for manual post-processing.
+Traditional unsupervised topic models (like LDA) often struggle to align with predefined conceptual domains and typically require significant post-processing efforts, such as topic merging or manual labeling, to ensure topic coherence. `seededPF` overcomes this limitation by enabling the pre-specification of topics, which leads to improved topic interpretability and reduces the need for manual post-processing.
 Additionally, it supports the estimation of unsupervised topics when no seed words are provided.

 Consider using `seededPF`  if:
 - You need to fit a topic model with a specific topic schema.